-- Of those women who are represented at senior management level are to be found in fields such as human resources and communication, while men at a senior level are more likely to be employed in general management or line management within the company.
-As the main pool for recruitment to director positions is comprised largely of candidates with senior management experience, it is vital that the number of women advancing to such management positions within companies be increased. - One of the main factors enabling this Directive to be correctly implemented is the effective application of criteria, to be set in advance and with full transparency, for the selection of directors, with candidates' qualifications, knowledge and skills being considered on an equal basis, regardless of their gender. - The current lack of transparency in the selection process and qualification criteria for director positions in most Member States represents a significant barrier to greater gender balance among directors and negatively affects both the board candidates' careers and freedom of movement and investor decisions.
-Such a lack of transparency prevents potential candidates for director positions from applying to boards where their qualifications would be most required and from challenging gender-biased appointment decisions, thus restricting their freedom of movement within the internal market.
-On the other hand, investors might have investment strategies that require that information linked also to the expertise and competence of directors be provided.
-More transparency in the qualification criteria and the selection process for directors enables investors to better assess the company's business strategy and to take informed decisions.
-It is therefore important that board appointment procedures be clear and transparent and that candidates be assessed objectively on their individual merits, regardless of their gender.
+(13) The current lack of transparency [...] in the selection [...] process and qualification criteria for board positions in most Member States represents a significant barrier to more gender diversity among board members and negatively affects both the board candidates' careers and freedom of movement, as well as investor decisions.
+Such lack of transparency prevents potential candidates for board positions from applying to boards where their qualifications would be most required and from challenging gender-biased appointment decisions, thus restricting their freedom of movement within the internal market.
+On the other hand, investors have different investment strategies that require information linked also to the expertise and competence of the board members.
+More transparency in the qualification criteria and the selection [...] process for board members enables investors to better assess the company's business strategy and to take informed decisions.
+It is therefore important that board appointment procedures be clear and transparent and that candidate be assessed objectively on their individual merits, irrespective of gender.

-- While this Directive does not aim to harmonise national laws on the selection process and qualification criteria for director positions in detail, the introduction of certain minimum requirements for listed companies without balanced gender representation relating to the selection of candidates for appointment or election to director positions on the basis of a transparent and clearly defined selection process and an objective comparative assessment of their qualifications in terms of suitability, competence and professional performance is necessary for achieving gender balance.
-Only a binding measure at Union level can effectively help to ensure a competitive level-playing field throughout the Union and avoid practical complications in business life. - Member States, in order to boost economic growth, encourage labour market mobility, strengthen the competitiveness of listed companies and achieve effective gender equality on the labour market.
-That aim should be pursued by laying down minimum requirements with regard to positive action in the form of binding measures.
-Those binding measures should seek to achieve a quantitative objective for the gender composition of boards, in view of the fact that Member States and third countries which have chosen that or a similar method have achieved the best results in reducing the under-representation of women in economic decision-making positions. - (26) It is important that each listed company develop a gender equality policy in order to achieve a more balanced gender representation at all levels.
-Such policies might include the nomination of both a female candidate and a male candidate for key positions, mentoring schemes and career development guidance for women, and human-resources strategies designed to encourage diverse recruitment.
+- (14) While this Directive does not aim to harmonise national laws on the selection [...] process and qualification criteria for board positions in detail, the introduction of certain minimum standards as regards the requirement for listed companies without balanced gender representation to select candidates for election or [...] appointment [...] to the posts of director/or appointment to director positions10 on the basis of a transparent and clearly defined selection procedure and an objective comparative assessment of [...] their qualifications [...] in terms of suitability, competence and professional performance is necessary [...] with the purpose of attaining gender balance.
+Only a binding measure at Union level [...] can effectively help to ensure a competitive level-playing field throughout the Union and avoid practical complications in business life. - (15) [...] - (15a) [...] - (16) The Union should therefore aim to increase the presence of women on company boards in all Member States, in order [...] to boost economic growth, encourage labour market mobility, strengthen [...] the competitiveness of European companies and to achieve effective gender equality on the labour market.
+This aim should be pursued through minimum requirements on positive action in the form of binding measures aiming at attaining a quantitative objective for the gender composition of boards of listed companies, in [...] view of the fact that Member States and other countries which have chosen this or a similar method have achieved the best results in reducing the under-representation of women in economic decision-making positions.